Probing thermal gradients of habitable-zone rocky planets as an anti-indicator of a global surface ocean using mid-infrared direct imaging: Discussion

 We note that the climate regime of synchronously rotating planets varies with the rotation period.
 The rotation periods of synchronously rotating habitable-zone planets range from several days to more than 100 days for systems around M9- to K-type stars.
 Our benchmark case, with a rotation period of $\sim 5$ days, corresponds to near the shortest end of this range and develops banded zonal winds that displace the substellar cloud deck eastward, consistent with the atmospheric structures seen in other GCM studies of ``rapid rotators'' \citep{Yang+2014, Kopparapu+2017, Haqq-Misra+2018, Wolf+2019}.
 As the rotation rate decreases, the zonal winds extend toward the poles, the surface temperature distribution becomes more symmetric about the substellar–antistellar axis, and thicker cloud decks form near the substellar point. \citet{Haqq-Misra+2018} showed that the resulting day–night surface temperature contrast of synchronously rotating planets orbiting early- to mid-M-type stars (i.e., ``slow rotators'') are comparable to that of planets around late-M-type stars near the inner edge of the habitable zone.
 Owing to the thick substellar cloud decks, the thermal phase curves of slow rotators near the inner edge of the habitable zone can even be slightly inverted, that is, the disk-integrated thermal emission flux reaches its minimum when the observer faces the substellar point \citep[e.g.,][]{Yang+2013, Haqq-Misra+2018,Wolf+2019}.
 The effects of the rotation period on dry and moist scenarios are limited, and they develop a large day–night temperature contrast in the slow-rotation regime as well \citep[e.g.,][]{Yang+2013,Lobo+2023}.
 Nearly flat or inverted thermal phase curves of ocean-covered slow rotators would therefore be distinguishable from ocean-free scenarios, in a manner similar to our case study.

 The rotation periods of planets orbiting G-type stars are more uncertain, making signal interpretation more challenging.
 Qualitatively, the shifting substellar point due to planetary rotation and/or the stronger zonal winds induced by the rapid rotation would help homogenize temperatures along the equator, irrespective of the surface condition.
-We also note that planets orbiting low-mass stars may attain rotation states other than synchronous rotation (e.g., a 3:2 spin–orbit resonance), in which case the top-of-atmosphere thermal emission becomes more spatially uniform \citep{Turbet+2016} (Braam \& Angerhausen under review).
-The quantitative relationship between temperature gradients and factors such as rotation rate, atmospheric properties, and surface ocean presence remains a subject for future investigation.
+We also note that planets orbiting low-mass stars may attain rotation states other than synchronous rotation (e.g., a 3:2 spin–orbit resonance), in which case the top-of-atmosphere thermal emission becomes more spatially uniform \citep{Turbet+2016,BraamAngerhausen2025}.
+The quantitative relationship between temperature gradients and factors such as rotation rate, atmospheric properties, and surface ocean presence remains an open question for future investigation.

 The spectral type of the host star also affects the SNR.
-Due to the larger star-to-planet contrast, thermal emission of planets around G-type stars would be particularly noisy at wavelengths shorter than the thermal emission peak \citep[e.g.,][Figure 5]{LIFE2}.
+Due to the larger star-to-planet contrast, thermal emissions of planets around G-type stars would be particularly noisy at wavelengths shorter than the thermal emission peak \citep[e.g.,][Figure 5]{LIFE2}.
 The lack of robust data in the Wien regime of the planetary emission makes it harder to characterize the skewed continuum resulting from the horizontal temperature gradient.